0x9ONU/Obsidian-Notes/Programming 2/Week 2/Programming 2 Week 2 - Day 3.md

 # Constructor

+A sequence of statements for initialzing a newly instantiated object

 A *constructor* initalizes the instance variables of an object

 The construcotr is automatically called wheneve an ojbect is created with the ***New*** operator.